mzpolini/rtg-fe-test/README.md

 The interface should allow a user to;
 - ADD an item to the shopping cart.
-- REMOVE items from the shopping cart
+- REMOVE items from the shopping cart.
-- Change the quantity of items in the cart
+- UPDATE the quantity of items in the cart.
-- SEE the Subtotal
+- SHOW the Subtotal.
-- SEE the Tax applied
+- SHOW the Tax amount.
+- SHOW the Delivery amount.
-- SEE the discount reflected in the total
+- SHOW the Total.

 #### SUBMISSION